richjyoung/vscode-modern-vhdl/README.md

 ## Release Notes

-This is extension is under active development, and changes in each release are documented here.
+This is extension is under active development, and changes in each release are documented in the [CHANGELOG](./CHANGELOG.md)

-### 0.1.0

-Initial release, containing a YAML-based language definition written against the VHDL-2008 standard.

 ---
 _Copyright (c) 2019 Rich J. Young_